 This white paper is intended for use when specifying new systems used on new EHV transmission lines or replacement of existing protection systems.
 It is not meant to force the retirement of existing systems that do not meet this white paper’s recommendations.
 Although this white paper is written for whenever EHV primary line relay systems are being considered, it may be applied at lower voltages.

+Relay Type

+Utility standard is to specify digital (microprocessor-based) relays for new installations, or when a relay is to be replaced or upgraded.
+Modern digital relays are multi-function, flexible, able to support custom designed logic schemes, and have integrated features such as oscillographic event reporting and fault location.

 System Parameters

 Many system details must be considered when specifying the system to protect the EHV line, whether overhead or underground cable.
 This data should include line transpositions, line configuration (including overhead ground wires, shunt capacitance, self- and mutual-sequence impedances), voltage transformation device type and location, current transformer ratio and accuracy class, series capacitor locations and ratings, and shunt reactor location and ratings.
-Unusual operating modes of series capacitors and shunt reactors should be considered.
+Unusual operating modes of series capacitors, shunt reactors, point-on-wave controlled switching applications, and any other mode that may cause unbalance should be considered.
 In addition, source impedance ranges and line loading ranges should be specified and data on nearby series capacitors should be given.

 Fault Detection Capability